ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

 ### Multi-domain Topology Merging

-   MDSC does not have any knowledge of the topologies of each domain until each PNC reports its own abstract topologies, so the MDSC needs to merge these abstract topologies, provided by different PNCs, to build its own topology view of the multi-domain network (MDSC multi-domain native topology), as described in section 4.3 of
+   MDSC does not have any knowledge of the topologies of each domain until each PNC reports its abstract topologies, so the MDSC needs to merge these abstract topologies, provided by different PNCs, to build its topology view of the multi-domain network (MDSC multi-domain native topology), as described in section 4.3 of
    {{!RFC8795}}.